madhuripawle18/Web-Scraping/README.md

 5. Printed the common words in both files.

-6. Printed the top 15 words based on their frequency
+6. Printed the top 15 words based on their frequency.

 7. Printed the meaning of the words using the WordNet lexical database for English Language in Python.